Developer Documentation

 When publishing a new version of the model to the Julia Registry, follow this procedure:

-Note: To be able to register, you need to be a member of the organisation TulipaEnergy and have your visibility set to public:
+To be able to register, you need to be a member of the organisation TulipaEnergy and set your visibility to public:

 Click on the